-Residents are expected to comply with the Clarkson University student housing fire safety guidelines as indicated on the Residential Fire Safety Guidelines - Residence Halls and the Residential Fire Safety Guidelines - Apartments.
+Residents are expected to comply with the Clarkson University student housing fire safety guidelines as indicated on the Residential Fire Safety Guidelines - Apartments.

 VIII.
 Flammables

 No flammable substances may be stored inside residential facilities.
 This includes, but is not limited to, tiki torches, motorcycles or any other gas powered vehicle/equipment.